 How to apply and get involved

 The ISCF is an interdisciplinary initiative, which means that there will be opportunities for social scientists to get involved in calls that are led by ESRC and also by other UKRI councils.
 For example, a call led by Innovate UK or EPSRC may still be relevant to social scientists.
+There are no discipline restrictions on research calls.
+If you are eligible and can contribute to the challenge, you can apply.
 Opportunities will be published on the ESRC and UKRI websites.

 Most opportunities will have consortium-building and brokering events run by the Knowledge Transfer Network (KTN):